-How can we improve the quality of life in today’s notorious 24/7 work culture?
+How to improve the quality of work life?

 If you visualize your life as a pie and imagine pieces of it as diverse parts of your life, you should have an equal (or almost equal) slice of pie dedicated to work, family time, leisure time, and other personal activities.
 As you know, this isn’t always possible.
 Sometimes, you end up taking a large bite of work due to an expected issue at your job.

 Now, whether you’re satisfied with your work life will impact your overall quality of life.

 In this blog post, you’ll learn about:

 - The quality of work life,